In-Depth Round Brilliant Cut Diamond Buying Guide

 In brief, avoid prominent black crystals and visible inclusions on a diamond's table.
 Furthermore, small inclusions uniformly dispersed across the stone are best—this characteristic ensures that inclusions remain indivisible to the naked eye.
 Lastly, verify that the diamond's clarity grade is not based on clouds.

-Although not necessarily unfavorable inclusions, if a diamond's clarity grade hinges solely on clouds, the stone can take on a hazy, oily appearance devoid of the desired sparkle.
+Although not necessarily unfavorable inclusions, if a diamond's clarity grade hinges solely on clouds, the stone will have a hazy, oily appearance devoid of the desired sparkle.

 diamond clarity chart